LukasCollishawM/hard-edging/README.md

 *_afford your cloud egress bills_

-> The edge is wherever two browsers decide to share a little more than strictly necessary.
+> The edge is wherever two browsers linger a little too long over each other's packets.

 Hard-Edging is a peer‑first web framework where **every front‑end asset tries to come from another user before it comes from you**: